Tom Lister (actor)

-Tom Lister (born June 21, 1978) is an English actor, known for his roles as Carl King in Emmerdale from 2004 to 2012, Harry Wainwright in Heartbeat and Rob Ingram in The Bill.
+Tom Lister (born Thomas Brown; 21 June 1978) is an English actor, known for his roles as Carl King in Emmerdale from 2004 to 2012, Harry Wainwright in Heartbeat and Rob Ingram in The Bill.

 Early and personal life

 Lister was born as Thomas Brown, but took on his mother's maiden name when acting to avoid confusion with another actor under the name of Tom Brown.
-He is married to primary school headteacher Jennifer Humpage and they have two sons, Benjamin and Samuel.
-He is also a Christian man.
+He is married to secondary school headteacher Jennifer Humpage and they have two sons.
+Lister is a Christian.
 He studied at Birmingham School of Acting (BSA) for three years and graduated in 2001.

 Career

 Lister began his career making appearances in series including Heartbeat, Doctors and The Bill.
 In February 2004, he made his debut appearance on the ITV soap opera Emmerdale as Carl King, a role he maintained for eight years until his departure on 18 October 2012.
 Lister appeared alongside his Emmerdale co-stars Lucy Pargeter, Nick Miles, Kelsey-Beth Crossley and Nicola Wheeler as the King family in a special episode of All Star Family Fortunes, playing against Coronation Streets Webster family and winning.
 He also appeared as singer Jamie Cullum in Stars In Their Eyes.